 AWS IoT analytics automates all the steps required to run analytics on IoT data.
-AWS IoT Analytics can accept data from any source like Amazon Kinesis, S3 or other sources, using an ingestion API and is fully integrated with AWS IoT Core so it is easy to collect data and begin performing analytics.
+AWS IoT Analytics can accept data from any source like Amazon Kinesis, S3 or other sources, using a BatchPutMessage API and is fully integrated with AWS IoT Core so it is easy to collect data and begin performing analytics.
 First, you define a channel by using MQTT topic filters to specify only the data you want to store and analyze.
 Once the channel is set up, you configure a pipeline to process your data.
 The pipeline can perform data transformations, execute conditional statements, and enrich messages with data from external sources.

 After processing the data, AWS IoT Analytics stores it in a time-series data store for analysis.
 Then, you can run ad hoc or scheduled queries using the built-in SQL query engine to answer specific business questions, or perform more sophisticated analysis and machine learning.

 Ingest data from any source including AWS IoT Core - Ingest data directly from AWS IoT Core to AWS IoT Analytics.
-Or, use the data ingestion API to send your data to IoT Analytics from Amazon S3, Amazon Kinesis or any other source.
+Or, use the BatchPutMessage API to send your data to IoT Analytics from Amazon S3, Amazon Kinesis or any other source.
 With IoT Analytics' full integration with AWS IoT Core and the API, it is easy to receive messages from connected devices as they stream in.

 Collect only the data you want to store and analyze – You use the AWS IoT Analytics console to configure AWS IoT Analytics to receive messages from devices through MQTT topic filters in various formats and frequencies.
 IoT Analytics validates that the data is within specific parameters you define and creates channels.
 Then the service routes the channels to appropriate pipelines for message processing, transformation, and enrichment.